 Microblading & Permanent Makeup Frequently Asked Questions

-What is the difference between microblading, a solid filled brow and a powder filled brow?
+What is the difference between microblading, a powder filled brow and an Ombre brow?

 Which method is right for me?

 We will show you pictures at your appointment and help you figure out what the best style brow for you will be.
 If you have seen pictures of brows you love feel free to bring them with you so we can see what you have in mind.
 Come to your appointment with your makeup on as you wear it daily so we can get a good idea of what your comfort level is.
 Your new brows will be drawn on and approved of by you before they are actually done.

 Very little, topical anesthetics are applied to keep you comfortable.